-The third quarter of 2019 will likely include the following activity:
+The fourth quarter of 2019 will likely include the following activity:

-- 1. The Trustee will receive the requested incremental funds from the province of BC and make the mitigation payments related to the remaining claims on the BCFRT. - 2.
-The Trustee will seek instructions from the Province on whether the BCFRT should be would up, or should remain open for other possible mitigation scenarios.
+1. The Trustee will seek instructions from the Province on whether the BCFRT should be wound up, or should remain open for other possible mitigation scenarios.

 Eric van Soeren, Trustee